Home InfoSec Best Practice - An Unhelpful Term

 Best Practice

-This short post will outline the ways in which this term impairs critical thinking and hampers inclusivity in our industry.
+This short post will outline the ways in which this term can impair critical thinking and hampers inclusivity in our industry.

 Losses in Critical Thinking

 “Best practice” infers a single, most correct way of doing a particular thing.
-But this doesn’t make a lot of sense in information security.
+This doesn’t make a lot of sense in information security.

 There is no “best”.

-All identified information or cyber security risks will be specific to each organisation, based on their assets, their asset configurations, the data being processed by those assets, and their organisational use cases.
+All identified information or cyber security risks and threats will be specific to each organisation, based on their assets, their asset configurations, the data being processed by those assets, and how they end up using all that stuff.

 I used the term “appropriately secured” earlier on purpose, as it infers that context-specific risks are addressed through the implementation of commensurate security controls, which are fit for their purpose.

-“Best Practice” infers that security practitioners can just look at a textbook and recommend bland and potentially useless solutions to identified risks and issues.
+“Best Practice” infers that security practitioners can just look at a textbook and recommend standard and potentially useless solutions for identified risks and issues.

-A belief that there is such thing as “Information Security best practice”, removes an information security practitioner’s need to think critically about the challenges or problems their organisation is facing.
+A belief that there is such thing as “Information Security best practice”, removes an information security practitioner’s need to think critically about the challenges or problems their organisation are facing.

 Non-Inclusive Language & Ideas